hfoffani/hypolambda/README.md

 For HL to take on serious tasks it will need to support:

-* Objects or dictionaries or maybe namespaces?
+* Add objects or dictionaries or maybe namespaces?
-* Comments in code.
+* Include comments in code.
-* Tail recursion and loops implemented as tail recursions.
+* Implement tail recursion.
+* Apply tail recursion to loops.

 #### Asynchronous evaluations.